OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 - The app is using a framework like Xamarin that simply is not using the proxy settings of the Android OS or
 - The app you are testing is verifying if a proxy is set and is not allowing now any communication.

 In both scenarios you would need additional steps to finally being able to see the traffic.
-In the sections below we are describing two possible solutions, ettercap and iptables.
+In the sections below we are describing different solutions:
+- ettercap,
+- iptables and also
+- Frida.

 You could also use an access point that is under your control to redirect the traffic, but this would require additional hardware and we focus for now on software solutions.

 > For both solutions you need to activate "Support invisible proxying" in Burp, in Proxy Tab/Options/Edit Interface.